open-telemetry/semantic-conventions/docs/database/sql.md

 The current database may change during the lifetime of a connection, e.g. from executing `USE <database>`.

-Instrumentation SHOULD set `db.namespace` to the database provided at connection time if it is unable to capture the current database without causing an additional query to be executed (e.g. `SELECT DATABASE()`).
+If instrumentation is unable to capture the current database without causing an additional query to be executed (e.g. `SELECT DATABASE()`), then it is RECOMMENDED to set `db.namespace` to the database name provided at connection time instead of not capturing any value for `db.namespace`.

 Instrumentation SHOULD document if `db.namespace` only reflects the database name provided at connection time.